geirfp/CMI-5_Spec_Current/cmi5_spec.md

 ## 9.7 Timestamp

 To ensure statement ordering requirements are met, all statements MUST include a timestamp property per the xAPI specification.
 All timestamps MUST be recorded in UTC time.
 Timestamps are not required to be unique in statements within a session.
 The time recorded SHOULD indicate when the condition actually occurred.
+_Comment from Geir: Example???
+Use of timezone in ISO8601?_

 <a name="xapi_state"></a>
 # 10.0 xAPI State Data Model